TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-sql-query.md

   * LEFT(str_expr, num_expr) = str_expr
   * SUBSTRING(str_expr, num_expr, num_expr) = str_expr, but only if first num_expr is 0

-For more system function details see [System Functions](https://docs.microsoft.com/azure/cosmos-db/sql-query-system-functions) article.
+For more system function details see [System Functions](https://docs.microsoft.com/azure/cosmos-db/sql-query-system-functions).

 ## **Recommended Documents**

 Please refer to documents below on how to get execution statistics and tune your queries:

 * [Troubleshoot Query Performance](https://docs.microsoft.com/azure/cosmos-db/troubleshoot-query-performance)